Our team

 Principal Investigator

-Jack was born in the UK, and received a B.Sc. in Biochemistry from the University of Leeds before obtaining his Ph.D. in structural biology and biophysics from the University of Leeds, UK.
+Jack earned his B.Sc in biochemistry and then Ph.D. in structural biology and biophysics from the University of Leeds, UK.
 During this time, he used every biophysical tool available to him to study the mechanisms of RNA chaperone proteins in virus assembly.
 After a brief stint at the University of Cambridge, he moved to the University of Texas at Austin to work with David Taylor and specialise in cryo-EM.
 While in the Taylor lab he developed an interest in CRISPR-Cas and other bacterial immune systems, and using kinetic analysis to guide cryo-EM data analysis.
 After ~4.5 enjoyable and productive years in Texas, he moved to the Institute of Science and Technology Austria (ISTA) to establish his group.
 Outside of the lab he enjoys cycling (at a very amateur level) and playing live music, but really enjoys discussing the many merits of structure visualisation in ChimeraX most of all.

 Kathrin Froschauer, Ph.D.